MikhailRadusha/MikhailRadusha/README.md

 I am an individual validator and blockchain enthusiast.

-I have 3yrs experience in running a nodes and  currently validate Near, Gravity Bridge, OmniFlix, Teritori, Jackal, Aura, Uptick, Nomic, BeeZee, Provenance, Meme, GenesisL1, Pylons, Mises on mainnets and participate in many testnets for a different blockchains.
+I have 3yrs experience in running a nodes and  currently validate Near, Gitopia, Gravity Bridge, OmniFlix, Teritori, Jackal, Aura, Uptick, Nomic, BeeZee, Provenance, Meme, GenesisL1, Pylons, Mises on mainnets and participate in many testnets for a different blockchains.

 I also run an IBC Relayer for Cosmos ecosystem.